COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Methodology

-In visual outlook attention mechanism, Yuan et al.~\shortcite{volo} proposed to produce the aggregating weights directly from the features of the centric token to dispense the expensive dot product computation in self-attention mechanism, as each spatial location in an image feature map is able to represent its neighbours.
+In visual outlook attention, Yuan~\etal~\shortcite{volo} proposed to produce the aggregating weights directly from the features of the centric token to dispense the expensive dot product computation in self-attention, as each spatial location in an image feature map can represent its close neighbours.
 Likewise, the embedding of a token in a sentence is able to express its neighbour tokens as well.
-Therefore, following their work, we use attention matrix $a \in \mathbb{R}^{L \times A}$ from $\hat{h_{c}}$ with another linear layer, where $A = K \times K \times F$. $W_{a}$ and $b_{a}$ are learned parameters and bias.
-Then, the attention weights within different local windows are obtained by reshaping $a$ from $\mathbb{R}^{L \times A}$ to $\mathbb{R}^{L \times K \times (K \times F)}$ , $a_{\Delta_{i}} \in \mathbb{R}^{1 \times 1 \times (K \times F)}$ represents the obtained attention weights of $i$-th token with in local window.
+Therefore, following their work, we calculate attention matrix $a \in \mathbb{R}^{L \times A}$ with $\hat{h_{c}}$ via another linear layer,